Sifflet Agentᴮᴱᵀᴬ

 • Viewing or downloading Failing Rows in a failing monitor linked to an asset from a data source configured with the Agent will return an error, as this feature is not yet supported with the Agent.

 • Images are only provided for x86 architectures.
+Please let us know if you need images for other architectures.

 Alternatives